-Sales effectiveness is increased when the sales rep can get an effective solution identified quickly.
+Sales effectiveness is increased when the sales rep can quickly identify an effective solution.
 This is done by matching requirements to capability and price to value delivered.
 There is technology to help make this happen.

 CPQ guides the conversation between the sales rep and buyer to establish a clear understanding of what is needed.
-The sales rep doesn’t need to remember the many variations of capability addressed through the various product configurations, CPQ does that for both the salesperson and the buyer.
+The sales rep doesn’t need to remember the many product configuration variations, CPQ does that for both the salesperson and the buyer.
 If no solution is configurable, the rep and buyer know and understand that quickly as well.

 In cases where standard configurations are close to customer specs but fall short in some way, CPQ is the gateway to evaluating an E2O solution through estimating.